-NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL

+MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN that the Annual and Special Meeting of Shareholders (the "Meeting") of Conquest Resources Limited (the "Corporation" or "Conquest") will be held at the offices of the Corporation at 220 Bay Street, Suite 700, Toronto, on Tuesday, June 18, 2013 at 10:30 o'clock in the forenoon (Eastern Daylight Time) for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual and Special Meeting of Shareholders (the "Meeting") of Conquest Resources Limited (the "Corporation" or "Conquest") will be held at the offices of the Corporation at 220 Bay Street, Suite 700, Toronto, on Monday, June 16, 2014 at 10:30 o'clock in the forenoon (Eastern Daylight Time) for the following purposes:

-- 1. to receive the report of the directors and the financial statements of the Corporation for the financial year ended December 31, 2012, together with the report of the auditors thereon; - 2. to elect directors; - 3. to appoint auditors for the ensuing year and upon the advice and recommendation of the Audit Committee to authorize the Directors to fix their remuneration; - 4. to consider and, if thought advisable, to approve an ordinary resolution, as more particularly set forth in the accompanying Information Circular prepared for the purposes of the Meeting ratifying the Corporation's existing Stock Option Plan; and - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the report of the directors and the financial statements of the Corporation for the financial year ended December 31, 2013, together with the report of the auditors thereon; - 2. to fix the number of directors of the Company at seven (7); - 3. to elect directors; - 3. to appoint auditors for the ensuing year and upon the advice and recommendation of the Audit Committee to authorize the Directors to fix their remuneration; - 4. to consider and, if thought advisable, to approve an ordinary resolution, as more particularly set forth in the accompanying Information Circular prepared for the purposes of the Meeting ratifying the Corporation's existing Stock Option Plan; - 5. to consider and, if thought fit, to approve an ordinary resolution to confirm By-Law No. 3 of the Corporation which amends the Corporation's general By-Laws to ensure the Corporation may make use of the "notice-and-access" method for sending meeting materials to shareholders, as more particularly described in the accompanying information circular; and - to transact such further and other business as may properly come before the Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on April 29, 2013 as the record date for the determination of shareholders entitled to notice of and to vote at the Meeting and any adjournments thereof.
+The Board of Directors has fixed the close of business on May 7, 2014 as the record date for the determination of shareholders entitled to notice of and to vote at the Meeting and any adjournments thereof.

-DATED at Toronto, this 7th day of May, 2013.
+DATED at Toronto, this May 7, 2014

-By Order of the Board of Directors
+By Order of the Board of Directors "Robert Kinloch" ROBERT KINLOCH President

-"Robert Kinloch"

-ROBERT KINLOCH President

-Shareholders are entitled to vote at the meeting in person or by proxy.
-If it is not your intention to be present at the meeting, please exercise your right to vote by promptly signing, dating and returning the enclosed form of proxy in the envelope provided for that purpose to Equity Financial Trust Company, Suite 400, 200 University Avenue, Toronto, Ontario, M5H 4H1.
+NOTES: Shareholders are entitled to vote at the Meeting in person or by proxy.
+If it is not your intention to be present at the Meeting, please exercise your right to vote by promptly signing, dating and returning the enclosed form of proxy in the envelope provided for that purpose to the Corporation's transfer agent and registrar, TMX Equity Transfer Services, 200 University Avenue, Suite 300, Toronto, Ontario, M5H 4H1, no later than 10:30 am.
+(Toronto time) on June 13, 2014.